Applying for an Initial J-1 Visa

 A personal interview is typically required as part of the J visa application process.
 It is extremely important that you schedule your visa interview as soon as possible once you receive your Form DS-2019.

 During your visa interview, a consular officer will discuss the purpose of your visit to the United States and will determine if you are qualified to receive a J visa.
-As the visa applicant, you are responsible for establishing that you meet the requirements under US law to receive the category of visa for which you are applying.
+As the visa applicant, you are responsible for establishing that you meet the requirements under U.S. law to receive the category of visa for which you are applying.

 Keep in mind that the J-1 visa classification requires nonimmigrant intent.
-This means that you must demonstrate that you have strong ties to your home country and that you will return to your home country upon completion of the J-1 program in the US.
+This means that you must demonstrate that you have strong ties to your home country and that you will return to your home country upon completion of the J-1 program in the United States.
 You should be prepared to answer questions from the consular officer regarding the ties to your home country and your plans upon completion of the Exchange Visitor Program.

 Refer to your embassy’s website for a specific list of documents that you must bring with you to the visa interview.
 In general, you should be prepared to bring following documents:

-• Valid passport (valid for at least 6 months beyond your period of stay in the US)
+• Valid passport (valid for at least 6 months beyond your period of stay in the U.S.)

 • Form DS-160 confirmation page